RoninSanta/Machine_Learning-Classical_JAP_Literature_Text_Recognition/README.md

-# Machine_Learning-Text_Recognition-Classical_JAP_Literature-
+# Machine Learning - Ancient **Kuzushiji* Text Recognition
-Kuzushiji, a form of cursive writing that is popularized in pre-modern Japan prior to the 19th century.
-Most historical documents that exist today are written in this form of writing.
-Therefore, I wish to train a model that could transcribe ancient Kuzushiji scripts into modern characters for researchers.
+Kuzushiji, a ancient form of cursive writing that is used for centuries prior to 19th century Japan.
+Majority of historical documents that exist in the archives of Japan are written in this form of writing.
+Therefore, it would be great to have a model that could transcribe ancient Kuzushiji scripts into modern characters for researchers to understand what is recorded.